-(1) The 2009 Medicare Advantage Application.
+(1) The 2010 Medicare Advantage Application.
 This portion of the application is submitted electronically through the Health Plan Management System (HPMS).

-(2) The 2009 Part C Financial Solvency & Capital Adequacy Documentation for Direct Contract PFFS MAO Applicants (Appendix I of this application).
-This portion of the application is submitted in hard copy in accordance with the instructions below.
+(2) The 2010 Part C Financial Solvency & Capital Adequacy Documentation for Direct Contract PFFS MAO Applicants (Appendix I of this application).
+This porition of the application is submitted electronically through HPMS.

-(3) The 2009 Direct Contract PFFS MAO Attestations.
+(3) The 2010 Direct Contract PFFS MAO Attestations.
 This portion of the application is submitted electronically through HPMS.
 A copy of these attestations is included with this application (Appendix II).

-(4) The 2009 Request for Additional Waiver/Modification of Requirements (Optional) (Appendix III of this application).
-This portion of the application is submitted in hard copy in accordance with the instructions below.
+(4) The 2010 Request for Additional Waiver/Modification of Requirements (Optional) (Appendix III of this application).
+This porition of the application is submitted electronically through HPMS.

 This submission is optional and should only be submitted if the Direct Contract PFFS MAO applicant is seeking new waivers or modifications of CMS requirements.

 All of the above enumerated submissions will comprise a completed application for new Direct Contract PFFS MAO Applicants.
 Failure to complete and submit item numbers 1 through 3 above will result in a denial of the Direct Contract PFFS MAO application (item number 4 is optional as noted above).